 The secret behind this phenomenon lies in how elephants are trained.
-It starts when they are very young; they’re tethered to a stake, which no matter how hard they try, they absolutely cannot pull free nor can they break the rope that restrains them.
+It starts when they are very young; they’re tethered to a stake, and no matter how hard they try, they absolutely cannot pull free nor can they break the rope that restrains them.
 Over time, as the scenario plays itself out without ever changing, the elephant “learns” that he cannot break free of the stake.
-Eventually he stops trying to get free; he trusts in his early experiences.
+Eventually, he stops trying to get free; he trusts in his early experiences.
 This belief stays with him even after he has become a full-sized adult and is one of the strongest animals on earth.
 His belief becomes his shackle.

 Trust is a Continuum